-Many in these areas don’t understand the idea of following a faith different from their parents’.
-For them, the gospel is not a potentially transformative truth, but trivial information about the way that people born in Christian homes live their lives.
-Many grow up hearing misunderstandings and falsehoods about Christian beliefs.
+Many in these areas can’t fathom the idea of following a faith different from their parents’.
+They inherit their religion and grow up hearing misunderstandings and falsehoods about Christian beliefs.

 “Are you missionaries?”

 But for Nina and Ann, this question wasn’t harmless.
 They’d spent the last year working in a part of the world that’s hard to reach with the gospel.
 The answer to that question was dangerous and could’ve lead to being questioned by officials, to being kicked out of the country or even to being harmed.

 As soon as the woman asked the question, Nina and Ann found themselves in a tight spot.
 They didn’t want to lie, but they also didn’t want to put themselves or their ministry at risk.
 After some thought, Nina asked the woman, Rafa*, “What would make you ask that?”

 “Well, you were talking about God and Jesus, and that’s what missionaries do,” she said.

 Nina explained that the Bible encourages all followers of Jesus to tell the world about Him, regardless of how the world sees them.
 Rafa seemed unsatisfied with this answer but exchanged information with Nina and left for class.

 The next day, Nina and Ann met with Rafa in the university cafeteria.
 Only then did she reveal that she, too, was a Christian.
 A high school teacher had read the Bible with her five years earlier, and through that, she’d accepted Christ.
 Rafa had never told anyone but felt compelled by the Holy Spirit to talk about her faith with Nina and Ann.

 The women then shared with Rafa that there were 15 other Christians on Rafa’s campus.